kycygen/sms-python/README.md

 # sms-python
-Calls & SMS using a SIM900A GSM modem
+Simple Calls & SMS using a SIM900A GSM modem